Worcester, Bromyard and Leominster Railway: Closure

-Post World War II, and with the greater use of the motorbus and private cars, traffic on the line fell considerably.
-The stations all became unstaffed as a station from September 1949, and the line between Bromyard and Leominster closed to regular passenger services on 15 September 1952 but remained open from Bromyard to Worcester.
+After World War II, with the greater use of the motorbus and private cars, traffic on the line fell considerably.
+The stations all became unstaffed from September 1949, and the line between Bromyard and Leominster closed to regular passenger services on 15 September 1952.

 On 26 April 1958 a special train organised by the Stephenson Locomotive Society ran from Worcester via Bromyard to Leominster, calling at Rowden Mill, Fencote and Steens Bridge.
-Headed by ex-GWR 4500 Class 2-6-2T No.4571, the 50 society members/passengers rode on the last train that would run on the complete track before it was removed.
+Headed by ex-GWR 4500 Class 2-6-2T No.4571, the 50 society members/passengers rode on the last train to run on the complete route.

-The Worcester to Bromyard section, initially kept open for the storage of 600+ disused and soon to be scrapped railway vans and wagons, was closed under the Beeching Axe in 1964.
+The Worcester to Bromyard section was closed under the Beeching cuts in 1964.
 The line was removed in 1965, with the track bed being offered for sale for £54,000 but there were no takers.

 Present

 After being closed, most of the line was sold off to the original private land owners.

 North beyond Stoke Prior Halt, the track ran parallel for over a mile to the Shrewsbury and Hereford line, which was redeveloped as part of the Leominster bypass.